 The concept of incoherentons provides several insights into the dynamics of open quantum many-body systems and allows us to discover a universal mechanism for incoherent-coherent transitions.
-They are summarized below as well as in Figs.~\ref{Fig-concept} (b)--(d), and will be discussed in the following sections. \begin{description} \item[Deconfinement of incoherentons (Sec.~\ref{sec:incoherentons})]~\\ The incoherent-coherent transition of Liouvillian eigenmodes can be understood by the deconfinement of incoherentons.
-Since the dissipation corresponds to chain-to-chain interactions in the ladder representation, the confinement length of an incoherenton increases with decreasing dissipation, and eventually a transition from bound to scattering states occurs at some critical strength of dissipation (see the left panel of Fig.~\ref{Fig-concept} (b)).
+They are summarized below as well as in Figs.~\ref{Fig-concept}(b)--(d), and will be discussed in the following sections. \begin{description} \item[Deconfinement of incoherentons (Sec.~\ref{sec:incoherentons})]~\\ The incoherent-coherent transition of Liouvillian eigenmodes can be understood by the deconfinement of incoherentons.
+Since the dissipation corresponds to chain-to-chain interactions in the ladder representation, the confinement length of an incoherenton increases with decreasing dissipation, and eventually a transition from bound to scattering states occurs at some critical strength of dissipation [see the left panel of Fig.~\ref{Fig-concept}(b)].

-\item [Quantum coherence gap closing (Sec.~\ref{sec:incoherentons})]~\\ When the dissipation is strong enough, a gap exists between groups of Liouvillian eigenvalues with different numbers of incoherentons.
-The gap between such groups, which we call {\it quantum coherence (QC) gap,} can be interpreted as the minimal binding energy of incoherentons.
-The QC gap $\Delta_{\mathrm{QC}}$ closes at the deconfinement transition (see the middle panel of Fig.~\ref{Fig-concept} (b), where $\lambda$ denotes the eigenvalues of $\mathcal{L}$).
+\item [Quantum coherence gap closing (Sec.~\ref{sec:incoherentons})]~\\ When the dissipation is sufficiently strong, a gap exists between groups of Liouvillian eigenvalues with different numbers of incoherentons.
+We call the gap between such groups {\it quantum coherence (QC) gap} because it separates groups of eigenmodes with different degrees of quantum coherence.
+The QC gap $\Delta_{\mathrm{QC}}$ closes at the deconfinement transition (see the middle panel of Fig.~\ref{Fig-concept}(b), where $\lambda$ denotes the eigenvalues of $\mathcal{L}$).

-\item [Incoherent-coherent dynamical transition (Sec.~\ref{sec:incoherent_coherent_dynamical_transition})]~\\ The QC gap closing signals the onset of a dynamical transition from overdamped relaxation, where an inhomogeneous initial state relaxes exponentially to a uniform steady state, to underdamped relaxation, where the local density exhibits oscillatory behavior (see the right panel of Fig.~\ref{Fig-concept} (b), where $O$ is an appropriate observable).
+\item [Incoherent-coherent dynamical transition (Sec.~\ref{sec:incoherent_coherent_dynamical_transition})]~\\ The QC gap closing signals the onset of a dynamical transition from overdamped relaxation, where an inhomogeneous initial state relaxes exponentially to a uniform steady state, to underdamped relaxation, where the local density exhibits oscillatory behavior (see the right panel of Fig.~\ref{Fig-concept}(b), where $O$ is an appropriate observable).
 We argue that this provides a hitherto unknown type of incoherent-coherent transitions in an extended lattice system.